bluecatengineering/dora/docs/pi_setup.md

 ## Set up & run dora/hostapd

 1. get yourself a dora ARM binary.
-See the [README](../README.md) the section "Cross Compiling to ARM"
+See the [README](../README.md#cross-compiling-to-arm) the section "Cross Compiling to ARM".
+Note that if you choose to build the binary directly on the Pi, you may find it easier to [not use cross](../README.md#not-using-cross).

 1. Run dora, You can see dora's options with `dora --help`, you likely need to edit the config file. `dora`'s config is in a format that's easy to generate programmatically, not with manual editing as the first priority.
-Remember to specify an `interfaces` section in the config.yaml so hostapd and dora don't use the same interface.

 A very simple config (IPv4 only) that matches how this guide has configured hostapd might look like: